Dynamics of Quantum Chiral Solitons: Semiclassical derivation of the sine-Gordon Hamiltonian

 Going back to phase space, the sine-Gordon Hamiltonian can now be expressed in terms of the field $\varphi$ and the conjugate momentum $\tilde\Pi = (J S^2 a/c^2) \partial_t\tilde{\varphi} - 1/g$:

 where

-where $K = g q_0$, and we simplified the coefficient of the cosine term using the definition of $m^2$.
+Here, $K = g q_0$, and we simplified the coefficient of the cosine term using the definition of $m^2$.
 Observe the persistence of a slightly unusual constant term $1/g$ that originates from the linear time-derivative term in \eqref{eq:L}.